Related Articles

 Embolised Injection Needle Fragment to the Heart, Mimicking a Subcutaneous Charm Needle

 Embolisation of a fragmented injection needle to the heart is rare, even in intravenous drug abusers.
-The presence of an embolised needle fragment to...
+The presence of an embolised needle fragment to the heart can serve as a nidus for infective endocarditis.
+This article is available only as a PDF.
+Please click on “Download PDF” on top to...

 Transcatheter Closure of Atrial Septal Defects – Is Balloon Sizing Still Necessary?